With flowery poles and garlands gay

 In the 17th century it was a popular custom for women to wash their faces in May dew which was believed to improve the complexion.
 Samuel Pepys’ diary entry for 11th May 1669 records, ‘My wife again up by four o’clock to go to gather May-dew’, suggesting the supposed efficacy of the dew continued past May Day itself.

-May Day wasn’t an official holiday in the 19th century, but the gathering in The Seasons has the atmosphere of a community enjoying a well-deserved break.
+May Day wasn’t an official holiday in the 19th century, but the gathering in The Seasons has the atmosphere of a community enjoying a well-deserved break from their everyday chores.
 At the base of the garland, closest to the young man drinking ale from a jug, we notice a flaming brazier.
-Perhaps its purpose is simply to keep the revellers warm in the chilly evening – but in the context of May Day it also feels like an echo of Beltane fire from previous centuries.
+Perhaps its purpose is simply to keep these revellers warm in the chilly evening – but in the context of May Day, there’s an echo of the Beltane fire from previous centuries.

 Links to The Seasons and other May Day themed information below: